mfontani/scripts/README.md

 Usage:
 - `lsw ls`

+## muffle-env

+Replaces _all_ environment variable _values_ with their _name_, in the format `{{NAME}}`, i.e. for env var `FOO=BAR` it'd show `blah {{FOO}} baz` for the given string `blah BAR baz`.
+If parameters are given, it only performs the replacement for environment variable _names_ which match any of the regexes given as parameters.
+Note this may end up substituting parts of values of other environment variables which wouldn't otherwise be matched.

+Useful to ensure a log file or log output doesn't end up containing any sensitive secret which is present in the environment.
+Just add it at the end of a pipe.

+Usage:

+- `env | muffle-env`
+- `git push origin master:master 2>&1 | muffle-env '^SSH_'`

 ## time-rollup

 Execute a command a number of times, then spit out the min, max, and a couple